ciotto/teardown/haier-t32x/README.md

 With all the data, I started to investigate the MCU and I checked the accessible GND and VDD pins, but something's not right, the ground position doesn't match the datasheet pinout but, probably, the text over the chip are only tourned of 90°.

 I must inspect all pins and, for this purpose, I have unsoldered the control panel.
-I don't have a lot of experience in unsoldering and I have damaged the pads, but, after this operation, I have access to all pins of the MCU and I have the confirmed my hypothesis:
+I don't have a lot of experience in unsoldering and I have damaged the pads, but, after this operation, I have access to all pins of the MCU and I have confirmed my hypothesis:

 ![STM32F103 in LQFP100](images/STM32F103_LQFP100.jpg)

 At this time, I took sufficient data to find the SWD, USART1 and BOOT pins over the board.
 This operation can be done using a multimeter and a lot of patience.
 Following the tracks of the PCB we can have an idea of the connections and then we can check it with the multimeter short circuit test.
-Be careful that the PCBs can many layers (usually 2, top and bottom) and that layers can be connected by VIAs (vertical interconnect access).
+Be careful that the PCBs can have many layers (usually 2, top and bottom) and that layers can be connected by VIAs (vertical interconnect access).
 Tracks and VIAs can be placed under other components.

 Jumper | Pin 1 | Pin 2 | Pin 3 | Pin 4
 -------|-------|-------|-------|-------